-And here’s where the coffee comes in…Doc offered coffee at each of the trainings and noticed that people were putting more money into the donation jar than what it cost him.
-He recognized an opportunity to combine his military background and humor with great tasting coffee and with $1000, a reliable network and his idea, Counter Strike Coffee Company launched in April 2015.
+And here’s where the coffee comes in….Doc offered coffee at each of the training and noticed that people were putting more money into the donation jarand his idea, Counter Strike Coffee Company April 2015.

 Doc ships his coffee to national, international, and APO addresses.
 Counter Strike Coffee is experiencing exponential growth in sales, which is creating a challenge for Buttrey – where to go from here?
 He’s currently looking for a larger facility to manufacture, warehouse and distribute his products.